YueminGong/Azure_Kinect_basic_study/README.md

 :bangbang::bangbang: Please do not name the project folder the same as the system path

-You can set up folder like:
+You can set up folders like:
 [project set up](https://github.com/YueminGong/basic_study/blob/main/image/windows.png)

 - Python version: 3.10.11